 Fixed line fishing is big in Japan.
 Sculpin fishing is one of the more esoteric of its many forms.
-I first came across sculpin fishing, or kajika tsuri, written カジカ釣り in Japanese, in a Youtube video that shows many different types of fishing in Japan.
-The video is very nearly 28 minutes long.
-Of that, 55 seconds are devoted to sculpin fishing.
+I first came across sculpin fishing, or kajika tsuri, written カジカ釣り in Japanese, in a Youtube video that showed many different types of fishing in Japan.
+The video was nearly 28 minutes long.
+Only 55 seconds were devoted to sculpin fishing.
 That video has since been taken down but there are a couple other YouTube videos on Japanes sculpin fishing.
 Copy and paste

-When I first saw the video, I thought the sculpin fishing part was a little unusual and then quickly forgot it when the tanago fishing section began right afterwards.
-It wasn't until a customer sent me an email asking about a kajika rod that I went back to watch the video again with specific interest in the sculpin fishing.
+When I first saw the original video, I thought the sculpin fishing part was a little unusual and then quickly forgot it when the tanago fishing section began right afterwards.
+It wasn't until a customer sent me an email asking about a "kajika" (sculpin) rod that I went back to watch the video again with specific interest in the sculpin fishing.

 My customer had asked about using a broken rod segment.
 Thinking about how fragile (and expensive) the tip is on any tenkara or keiryu rod, I immediately thought that a solid glass ice fishing rod blank might be a better choice.